Skip to Main Content

 Time Management

 Remote learning or learning online requires good time management skills.
 Your time will be largely self-directed, especially when compared to studying in Cambridge where lectures, supervisions and lab work provide more structure.
-Here are some tips; more information and planning templates are available on our LibGuide tab on Time Management.
+Here are some tips; more information and planning templates are available on the Wolfson College Libguide tab on Time Management.

 Whilst time management is very personal, with different approaches working for different people, there are some basic principles that are common to all: organisation, prioritisation, focus and self-discipline.

-Watch this video for an overview of how to approach time management when working remotely.
+Watch this video on Remote Time Management for an overview of how to approach time management when working remotely.

 There are two main ways to improve your organisation: